Skip to content

 cache

 Keyword type: Global keyword.
-Can also be used as a job keyword.
+Can be used as a job keyword.

-The cache keyword allows you to specify a list of files and directories to cache between jobs and pipelines.
+The cache keyword allows you to specify a list of files and directories that will be cached between jobs and pipelines.

-The cache is a shared resource at the repository level and is distributed between pipelines and jobs.
-Note that cache data is restored earlier than artifacts.
+The cache is a shared resource at the repository level and is distributed across pipelines and jobs.
+It is important to note that data from the cache is restored before artifacts.

 cache: []

-Use cache: [] to disable cache for a specific job.
+Use cache: [] to disable the cache for a specific job.

 cache:paths